Derek Kilmer

-Derek Christian Kilmer (born January 1, 1974) is an American politician who has been the U.S. representative for Washington's 6th congressional district since 2013.
-A member of the Democratic Party, he served as a member of the Washington House of Representatives from 2005 to 2007 and the Washington State Senate from 2007 to 2012, representing the 26th district.
+Derek Christian Kilmer (born January 1, 1974) is an American politician who served as the U.S. representative for Washington's 6th congressional district from 2013 to 2025.
+A member of the Democratic Party, he served as a member of the Washington House of Representatives from 2005 to 2007 and the Washington State Senate from 2007 to 2012.

-In March 2012, Kilmer announced he was running to succeed Norm Dicks to represent Washington's 6th congressional district.
-On November 6, he won the general election to become the district's representative.
+In March 2012, Kilmer announced he was running to succeed Norm Dicks in Washington's 6th congressional district.
+On November 6, he won the general election to become the district's new representative.

+On November 9, 2023, Kilmer announced that he would not seek re-election in 2024.
+Kilmer was succeeded by U.S. Rep. Emily Randall.

 Early life, education, and business career

-Kilmer was born and raised in Port Angeles, Washington.
+Derek Christian Kilmer was born and raised in Port Angeles, Washington.
 Both his parents were public school teachers.
-Kilmer earned a B.A. in public affairs with a certificate in American Studies from Princeton University's Woodrow Wilson School of Public and International Affairs in 1996.
+Kilmer earned a B.A. in public affairs with a certificate in American studies from Princeton University's Woodrow Wilson School of Public and International Affairs in 1996.
 He completed his 184-page senior thesis, "Recovering From the Addiction: The Social and Economic Impacts of the Pacific Northwest Timber Crisis; An Analysis of the Implementation of the Clinton Forest Plan on Washington's Olympic Peninsula", under the supervision of Steven R. Brechin.
 He earned a Marshall Scholarship to obtain his Ph.D. in comparative social policy from the Department of Social Policy and Intervention at Green Templeton College, Oxford.

 Kilmer is a former business consultant for McKinsey and Company.
 He was also a business retention manager for the Economic Development Board for Tacoma-Pierce County, is a trustee for Tacoma Community College, and served on the board of Peninsula Schools Education Foundation.

-Washington State Legislature
+Washington legislature

 Elections

-In 2004, Kilmer challenged incumbent Republican State Representative Lois McMahan of Washington's 26th house district, seat 2.
+In 2004, Kilmer challenged incumbent Republican state representative Lois McMahan of Washington's 26th house district, seat 2.
 He defeated her 50%–48%, a difference of 1,009 votes.

-In 2006, Republican State Senator Bob Oke decided to retire.
+In 2006, Republican state senator Bob Oke decided to retire.
 Kilmer decided to run for Washington's 26th senate district.
 He defeated Republican Jim Hines 60%–40%.
 In 2010, he was reelected, defeating Marty McClendon 59%–41%.